Let’s Celebrate October with Stamps!

 I also organized Citizen Science events for CMGT, the 2020 Introduction to Citizen Science Workshop at Nature Museum and the 2021 Community Building with Zooniverse Webinar with Adler Planetarium.
 I am still determined to spread awareness about Citizen Science or Community Science.
 I am glad to find out at the conference that the topic is still being discussed and keeps expanding.

-The next Community Science session I attended was “Plants of Concern: Community Science Rare Plant Monitoring in Action” presented by the Chicago Botanic Garden.
-Whenever I explore the outdoor, I love taking pictures of wild flowers because they represent beauty and resiliency in nature.
+I love taking pictures of wild flowers because they represent beauty and resiliency in nature.
 It was awesome to learn about beautiful rare plants in Illinois and how community members can actively help scientists to find and collect data of these unique plants.

 Grant Fessler presents Plants of Concern: Community Science Rare Plant Monitoring in Action.

 Another interesting topic is “Systemic Racism and Urban Ecology: Application in Community Science” presented by Illinois Master Naturalists.
-The session showed how Community Science was applied as a tool to demonstrate concrete examples of systemic and environmental racism in our urban ecology.
+The presenters showed how Community Science was applied as a tool to demonstrate concrete examples of systemic and environmental racism in our urban ecology.

 Joy Bailey presents Systemic Racism and Urban Ecology: Application in Community Science.